darkinthedev/wp-architect/README.md

 ============
 ###Just Another Boilerplate for Crafting Custom WordPress Themes

-The goal and purpose of this theme is to collect best practices and document them into a single theme.
-This theme is meant for learning and developing custom WordPress themes!
+wp-architect is a academic theme focused on documentation, tips and references for theme developers.
+This theme can also be used as a boilerplate for building custom WordPress themes.

 <hr>